petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 The build stage compiles source to object files, stores them somehow (usually in archives), and links shared libraries and executables.
 These are mechanical operations that reduce to applying a construction rule to sets of files.
-The `make <http://www.gnu.org/software/make/>`__ tool is great at this job.
-However, other parts of make are not as useful, and we should distinguish the two.
+The `Make <http://www.gnu.org/software/make/>`__ tool is great at this job.
+However, other parts of Make are not as useful, and we should distinguish the two.

-Make uses a single predicate, *older than*, to decide whether to apply a rule.
+Make uses a single predicate, "older than", to decide whether to apply a rule.
 This is a disaster.
-A useful upgrade to make would expand the list of available predicates, including things like *md5sum has changed* and *flags have changed*.
-There have been attempts to use make to determine whether a file has changed, for example by using stamp files.
-However, it cannot be done without severe contortions which make it much harder to see what make is doing and maintain the system.
+A useful upgrade to make would expand the list of available predicates, including things like "md5sum has changed" and "flags have changed".
+There have been attempts to use Make to determine whether a file has changed, for example by using stamp files.
+However, it cannot be done without severe contortions which make it much harder to see what Make is doing and maintain the system.
 Right now, we can combine make with the `ccache <https://ccache.samba.org/>`__ utility to minimize recompiling and relinking.